nagydani/seedling/seed/README.md

 ### Parsing

-Seed sources consist of *lines* (not exceeding 64 characters) terminated by either LF or CR LF sequences.
+Seed sources consist of *lines* (not exceeding 64 characters) terminated by either `LF` or `CR LF` sequences.
-Lines consist of *words* delimited by one or more *whitespace*: any character with codes below that of the exclamation mark !, excluding 0, which is not allowed in Seed source.
+Lines consist of *words* delimited by one or more *whitespace*: any character with ASCII codes below that of the exclamation mark !, excluding 0, which is not allowed in Seed source.
 Words cosist of *printable ASCII* characters in the range between ! and ~ (inclusive) and must be at most 30 characters long.